Suman27-55/Simple-Quiz-App/README.md

 # Quiz App

+This is my first flutter app.
+This App uses very the basic knowledge of flutter.
-This was my first flutter app.Feel free to go through the codes and play with it.
+Feel free to go through the codes and have fun!

 ## Getting Started